 Private co-operative housing and ABF

-The Danish Association of private co-operative housing (ABF) is a NGO with two main focuses: Influence on legislation covering co-operative housing and the daily service of our approximately 4.900 members throughout Denmark.
+The Danish Association of private co-operative housing (ABF) is an NGO with two main focuses: Influence on legislation covering co-operative housing and the daily service of our approximately 5.000 members throughout Denmark.

 Purpose and execution